truevisionai/designer/.github/CODE.md

 - Store and maintain consistent data.
 - Can contain data validation or manipulation logic but should not handle comprehensive business logic.
 - Should not trigger events, leaving that responsibility to commands or services.

+### Builders
+- Builders should build the object
+  - MapMeshBuilder
+  - RoadMeshBuilder
+  - RoadObjectMeshBuilder

+Mesh Builders are responsible for building 3d objects based on map/data layer

 ## Additional Best Practices